jasonlau/SWF-Capabilities/README.txt

 SWF Capabilities provides a JavaScript API for Local Flash SharedObject (Flash cookies) handling and various other helpful functions.
-Better than browser cookies, this program provides a means for utilizing Flash's persistant local data storage with JavaScript and Flash cookies.
+Better than browser cookies, this program provides a means for utilizing Flash's persistent local data storage with JavaScript and Flash cookies.

 SWF Capabilities can grab the user's "System capabilities" object which